 People can choose to arrange changes for themselves, if they are able and can afford it, but as a starting point it is usually a good idea to see if there is a local Home Improvement Agency (HIA), sometimes called a Staying Put or Care and Repair agency.
 HIAs can advise on necessary building works, including builders’ lists and possible grants.
 Some HIAs, for a fee, offer a full agency service organising and supervising works if required.
 You can find your local HIA using our home improvement agency search.

-It may also be possible to find reputable builders or tradesmen through Trustmark – www.trustmark.org.uk or tel.
+It may also be possible to find reputable builders or tradesmen through Trustmark at www.trustmark.org.uk or tel.
 0333 555 1234.

-Home Improvement Agencies (HIAs) or other local agencies also sometimes run handyperson schemes, which can include, for example, minor plumbing and carpentry jobs, security works, putting up curtain rails.
+Local Age UKs and Home Improvement Agencies (HIAs) often run handyperson services, which can tackle many smaller tasks including minor plumbing and carpentry jobs, security works, putting up curtain rails.
 Your local Age UK will be able to advise of any similar schemes in your area.
-Handyperson Schemes may be available for people who rent or own their property; although if you are a tenant your landlord is likely to be responsible for certain repairs.
-You can find your local HIA using our home improvement agency search.
+Handyperson services may be available for people who rent or own their property; although if you are a tenant your landlord is likely to be responsible for certain repairs.
+You can find local handyperson services in our home services directory.

 Heating and Energy Efficiency